polm/posuto/README.md

 - kana records are unified for easy access
 - codes with multiple areas provide a list of alternates

+Romaji provided by JP Post were previously included in this library, but they are extremely low quality and hard to sync, due to being updated separately.
+If you need romaji it is recommended you use [cutlet](https://github.com/polm/cutlet) instead.

 To install:

     pip install posuto